 The Strange Tale of Three 1915 Messages in Bottles & Stowaway Maud Butler

 On New Year’s Day, 1916, three messages in bottles washed ashore right beside each other near Portland Bay, Victoria, Australia.
 Three!
 And one man (Maurice J. Leddin) found this pile of treasure.
 All were written by Australian soldiers from New South Wales, en route to WWI.
 All were written on Christmas Day, 1915.
-A couple of them told a curious story about a young woman–a stowaway. it would later be learned that this was Maud Butler, a country girl who tried to sneak into the Great War.
+A couple of them told a curious story about a young woman on board their ship–a stowaway.
+This young woman was Maud Butler, a country girl who tried to sneak into the Great War.
 Maud Butler became famous for her attempt to fight for Australia in WWI.
 But before any of that fame arrived, soldiers wrote about her in these soon-to-be-found messages in bottles.

 As details emerged, Butler’s amazing story inspired many at the time (though she really did get in deep trouble for stowing away).
 Maud Butler fascinated me the moment I learned her story – and I only learned it thanks to the messages in bottles in this post.
 There’s much more to Maud Butler’s story than I can fit here, as you can read on the Australian War Memorial’s page about her.
 But I just want to share a bit here to show how messages in bottles have a truly unique ability to provide windows into history, and into other peoples’ lives.